holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     // Always create a new Cell when installing this App.
     Create { deferred: bool },

-    // Require that a Cell is already installed which matches the DNA
+    // Require that a Cell be already installed which matches the DNA
     // installed_hash spec, and which has an Agent that's associated with
     // this App's agent via DPKI.
 If no such Cell exists, *app installation MUST fail*.
+    // The `protected` flag indicates that the Conductor
+    // SHOULD NOT allow the dependency to be disabled
+    // or uninstalled until all cells using this DNA
+    // are uninstalled.
-    UseExisting { deferred: bool },
+    UseExisting { protected: bool },

-    // Try `UseExisting`, and if that fails, fall back to `Create`.
-    CreateIfNotExists { deferred: bool },

     // Install or locate the DNA, but do not instantiate a Cell for it.
     // Clones may be instantiated later.
 This requires that